.avif)

 Step 7: Add the Email Action

-Once the Nector event is selected as the starting point, the merchant adds a journey point and chooses Send Mail.
+Once the Nector event is selected as the starting point, the merchant adds a journey point, chooses Send Mail, and configures the subject line, email content, and journey settings.

 Use Cases for Shopify and DTC Brands